vmstio/vmstio/docus/content/infrastructure/purity.md

 - Updating to ImageMagick 7 and ffmpeg 6
 - Raising the post character count limit from 500 to 512
 - Adding the [Bird UI](/flings/birdui) theme
+- Displaying the commit level that our custom build is running.

 We do not run any of the available Mastodon forks (such as [Glitch](https://glitch-soc.github.io/docs/) or [Hometown](https://github.com/hometown-fork/hometown)).